jztang/memeify-team-1/README.md

 ## Installation

-This extension currently supports Google Chrome.
+This extension currently supports Google Chrome and Firefox.

 ### Google Chrome
 1. Download all the files from the [repository](https://github.com/nyu-ossd-s19/memeify-team-1) to your computer.
-2. Open a new tab in your Google Chrome Browser.
+2. Open a new tab in your Google Chrome browser.
 3. Type **chrome://extensions** in the URL bar.
 4. Toggle on **Developer mode** on the top right.
 5. Click **Load unpacked** in the option bar that appears.
 6. Navigate to the folder that contains the downloaded files, select it, and click **select**.
 7. Congratulations!
 Memeify is now installed on your Google Chrome.

+### Firefox

+**Note**: The extension will disappear after Firefox fully quits.
+To add it again, simply follow the same steps.

+1. Download all the files from the [repository](https://github.com/nyu-ossd-s19/memeify-team-1) to your computer.
+2. Open a new tab in your Firefox browser.
+3. Type **about:debugging** in the URL bar.
+4. Click **Load Temporary Add-on**.
+5. Navigate to the folder that contains the downloaded files and select **manifest.json**.
+6. Congratulations!
+Memeify is now installed on your Firefox.

 ## Problems?